Monkland Canal: Prosperity and taken over

-In 1846, an Act of Parliament authorised the amalgamation of the canal with the Forth and Clyde Canal, with the Forth and Clyde company paying £3,400 per Monkland share.
+In 1846, an act of Parliament, the Forth and Clyde and Monkland Navigation Junction Act 1846 (9 & 10 Vict. c. cxlvii) authorised the amalgamation of the canal with the Forth and Clyde Canal, with the Forth and Clyde company paying £3,400 per Monkland share.
 The original shares had a face value of £100, but there had been some subdivision.

 In 1846 Lewis reported: "An extensive basin was lately formed at Dundyvan, for the shipment of coal and iron by the canal from the Wishaw and Coltness and the Monkland and Kirkintilloch railways; and boats to Glasgow take goods and passengers twice every day. [...]
 The revenue of the canal is estimated at £15,000 [...] per annum."

 Fullarton, publishing in 1846 says that "a very large sum has recently been expended by the company in the formation of new works, [which has included] additional reservoirs in the parish of Shotts, all uniting in the river Calder which flows into the canal at Woodhall, near Holytown, thereby insuring an abundant supply of water at all times".

 "There are three branch-canals from the main water-line, viz. one to Calder iron-works near Airdrie, about a mile [1.6 km] in length; another to Dundyvan iron-works, extending to about a quarter of a mile [400 m]; and a third to Gartsherrie works, about a mile [1.6 km] long."

 By the 1850s and 1860s, the canal was transporting over one million tonnes of coal and iron per year.